Zion National Park Coolest Things To Do

 From the moment you approach the area of Zion National Park you will find yourself saying “WOW” numerous times!
-Once you step out of your vehicle, you feel like you are in a dream.
-You are surrounded by a magnificent maze of stunning beauty everywhere you turn.
-Zion makes it another check off our bucket list of a goal to visit all the national parks.
+Once you step out into this land, you feel like you are in a dream.
+Surrounded by a magnificent maze of stunning beauty everywhere you turn, Zion will most definitely leave you speechless.
+I put together here a Zion National Park coolest things to do!

-I was a little hesitant after reading and hearing about the nightmare crowds that have been swarming these parks in recent years.
-Just a handful of years ago, Zion was getting 2.5 million plus visitors per year, today it is up to 4.5 million visitors per year, according to the Zion Human History Museum information video.
+I was hesitant after reading and hearing about the nightmare crowds that have been flocking to these parks in recent years.
+Just a few years ago, Zion National Park was receiving 2.5 million plus visitors per year, today it is up to 4.5 million visitors per year, according to the Zion Human History Museum information video.
 This museum is located at shuttle bus stop 2 in the park.

-After arriving in St. George and settled into our room, we walked next door to Denny’s and enjoyed tasty eggs and potatoes.
-I have food sensitivities so I do extra preparing for meals and food during travel and road trips.
+After arriving in St. George and settling into our room, we walk next door to Denny’s and enjoy tasty eggs and potatoes.
+I am always making extra preparations for meals and food during travel and road trips.
+I have digestive issues and an autoimmune disorder.
 We finish dinner then return to the room, shower, and crawl into bed early around 9 p.m.

 The Early Bird Gets The Worm Plan:

 Alarms are set for 3:30 a.m. in order for us to hit the road by 4:30 a.m.
 However, during the night I hear at least 2 doors closing down the hall-making noise and getting into their vehicle outside.
 My thoughts while lightly sleeping are that these people are getting a leg up on us, so we ended up waking at 3:15 a.m.

 Zion National Park Itinerary Preparation

 At this point; we are tired, excited, and jacked up about our hike to Angels Landing.
 We gather our light layers of clothing, ate breakfast, grab our water jugs, pack our turkey sandwiches and snacks with all cameras in hand and out the door we went.